onepointconsulting/aws-s3-client/README.md

     -t, --target-folder <TARGET_FOLDER>
             The key prefix in S3 (something like the target folder) This is also the target folder for download

+        --target-bucket <TARGET_BUCKET>
+            The target bucket in S3 for operations between buckets

         --target-key <TARGET_KEY>
             Target key for copy or move operations